btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 8. Apply the zoom from Page Builder by SiteOrigin, the Image Widget

 == Changelog ==

+= 1.23 =
+* 08/02/2018
+* Fix: on window resize, show zoom on WooCommerce gallery only if the option is enabled (https://wordpress.org/support/topic/disabling-the-zoom-not-working/)
+* Fix: if the image's width is set to 0, then there is "division by zero" warning

+= 1.22 =
+* 30/01/2018
+* Fix: on window resize, show zoom on WooCommerce category pages only if the option is enabled (https://wordpress.org/support/topic/disabling-the-zoom-not-working/)

 = 1.21 =
 * 12/04/2017